CoPeCOMET/Coastal-Data/README.md

 Here is the site: https://copecomet.github.io/Coastal-Data/

-The site is built with [Docusaurus](https://v2.docusaurus.io/), and can be foudn int he `gh-pages` branch of this repository.
+The site is built with [Docusaurus](https://v2.docusaurus.io/), and can be found in the `gh-pages` branch of this repository.

 We invite you to contribute in a few ways:
 1) contributing data blog entries